Eligibility and How to Join

 Local, municipal, state, regional, tribal, or federal government agencies,

 Schools (K12 and university), and

 Due to the nature of the funding that supports this program, for-profit entities are NOT eligible to participate in OK-First.

-For an individual to become OK-First Certified or Assistant Certified you must work for an eligible agency and complete the following:
+For an individual to become OK-First Certified you must work or volunteer for an eligible agency and complete the following:

-To maintain OK-First certification, OK-First participants must successfully complete re-certification courses:
+To maintain OK-First certification, OK-First members must successfully complete a re-certification class:

-Failure to uphold these training requirements will result in a loss of OK-First certification and data access.
+Failure to uphold this training requirement will result in a loss of OK-First certification and data access.